ellak-monades-aristeias/Woocommerce-Payment-Gateways-Greek-Banks/woocommerce-piraeusbank-payment-gateway/README.txt

-=== WooCommerce Piraeus Bank Greece Payment Gateway ===
+=== Piraeus Bank Greece Payment Gateway for WooCommerce ===
 Contributors: mpbm23, emspacegr
 Tags: ecommerce, woocommerce, payment gateway
-Tested up to: 4.3
+Tested up to: 4.3.1
 Requires at least: 4.0
 Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Adds Piraeus Bank paycenter as a payment Gateway
+Adds Piraeus Bank paycenter as a payment Gateway for WooCommerce

 == Description ==
-Adds Piraeus Bank paycenter as a payment Gateway.
+Adds Piraeus Bank paycenter as a payment Gateway for WooCommerce.
 A contract between you and the Bank must be previously signed.

 Source code is available at [Github](htps://github.com/ellak-monades-aristeias/Woocommerce-Payment-Gateways-Greek-Banks)